ContainX/depcon/README.md

 - Future releases will offer a proposed Open Deployment Descriptor format which will allow Depcon to deploy a common descriptor against Marathon, Kubernetes, ECS and Docker Swarm.
 - Ability to wait until a new or updated container deployment is healthy

+### Build and Install the Binaries from Source

+Add Depcon and its package dependencies to your go `src` directory

+    go get -v github.com/gondor/depcon

+Once the `get` has completed, you should find your new `depcon` (or `depcon.exe`) executable sitting inside the `$GOPATH/bin/`

+To update Depcon's dependencies, use `go get` with the `-u` option.

+    go get -u -v github.com/gondor/depcon